duncangrubbs/portfolio/README.md

-# react-io
+# Newer Version of duncangrubbs.github.io

-My new(er) personal website built with react!
+This project is built with react, tested with Jest, and linted with eslint.